-The Encroachment Policy was established to ensure protection of City property, City right-of-way, and City easements from unauthorized encroachment.
+The Encroachment Policy (also see Exhibit A) was established to ensure protection of City property, City right-of-way, and City easements from unauthorized encroachment.
 These established guidelines by which requests for encroachments may be considered; to establish the responsibilities of City departments regarding the protection of City property, City right-of-way, and City easements from unauthorized encroachments; and to establish policies regarding the disposition of existing unauthorized encroachments.

 An encroachment is defined as development, construction on or use of City property, City right-of-way, or City easements with the exception of allowed uses.